WHY VISIT LEBANON

 WHEN TO GO TO LEBANON

-Best period to visit Lebanon is from May to July.
+The best period to visit Lebanon is from May to July.

-The climate is variable according to the seasons although it is generally classed as Mediterranean with lots of sunshine.
+The climate is variable according to the seasons although it is generally classed as the Mediterranean with lots of sunshine.
 Rain is just about non-existent between June and September; winters are generally mild along the coasts but harsher in the mountains which can experience heavy snowfall: There are actually several ski stations in Lebanon.

 In summer the heat at Beirut can be difficult to cope with.
-The month of May, when it starts to be pleasant for bathing, and October, after the heat wave, are definitely the best months to visit this country.
+The month of May, when it starts to be pleasant for bathing, and October, after the heatwave, are definitely the best months to visit this country.

 - Al Bustan International Festival of Music and the Arts: Kicking off the year’s festivities with a bang is the Al Bustan International Festival of Music and the Arts.
 Held annually in Beirut in February, this Lebanese event is a musical celebration that takes over the entire month.
-Spanning five weeks, everything from orchestral concerts, opera performances and ballet shows are on offer for the enjoyment of the public.
+Spanning five weeks, everything from orchestral concerts, opera performances, and ballet shows are on offer for the enjoyment of the public.